opentok/opentok-windows-sdk-samples/FrameMetadata/README.md

 Windows SDK.
 That interface contains one method: `RenderFrame(VideoFrame)`.
 This method is called when a new frame is ready to be drawn.

-This sample simply logs the frame metadata (if there is any) to the console:
+This sample application simply logs the frame metadata (if there is any) to the console:

 ```csharp
 public void RenderFrame(VideoFrame frame)